 Encourage feedback from your users and listen to their gripes and frustrations, and their likes too, so you can develop a well-rounded perspective of how your app is performing in the real-world.
 Sure, some users may like certain elements while others may not – the aim is to not pander to each user’s whim, that’s impossible – but utilise user feedback to gauge whether you are still heading in the right direction.
 After all, your app was created to benefit the users, so their continuous feedback is crucial to the long-term adoption and advocacy of your app.

-There you have it – our complete guide to helping you build your own app.
+There you have it – our complete guide on how to build your own app.
 If you have followed each step in the process, then you are well on your way to seeing the downloads bar of your app boom, while hopefully making a positive impact on your users’ lives.
 Each step in the product design process is just as important as the one which came before it and the one which follows.
 If you have a really great and unique idea then half of the battle is already won – all you need to do is simply follow these simple yet effective steps in order to see your idea come alive.
 We hope this has helped you understand what it takes to build an app, and we cannot wait to see what you have created.

 If, however, you have a great idea but would prefer to leave the designing, building, and marketing of your app to the experts, then get in touch with us today to see how we can help drive your digital innovation.